LONGEVITY DESIGN CHALLENGE

 What types of designs are accepted by the Longevity Design Challenge?

 Many types of designs are accepted in the Longevity Design Challenge.
-It could be a program you implement in your community, an app or software, a product for people to use, or anything else that will help people live long and healthy lives under the current topic, “Designing for Life Transitions.”
+It could be a program you implement in your community, an app or software, a product for people to use, or anything else that will help people live long and healthy lives under the current topic, “Reimagining Education and Learning For Long Lives.”

 Do I have to produce/implement my design for the competition?